 - Experience Latin

-2 years lessons.
+2 years of lessons.
 Done by a Catholic priest.
 PDF files for the experiences.
 Each section broken into lesson components.
 Notes and worksheets included.
-You should also check his Latin Links and Resources page for a wealth of connections.
+You should also check his Latin Links and Resources page for the list of connections.

 ‘Free Online Latin Immersion Course’.
 Done using a podcast format.
 Check instructions provided.

 ‘A free, 2 year, online course for learning Latin [the Textbook is not free]’.